 A shrunken motorcycle was the general consensus when the Honda Navi was first unveiled at the expo.
 Looking closer today, the design has substance and gets a lot of young elements that we have grown to like.
 That said, the Navi is built to a cost and that does feel apparent when you see certain bits.
 The bike is based on the Activa and has similar dimensions as the popular scooter.
 The handlebar though sits taller and is the only chrome and sour looking bit on the otherwise youth centric offering.
 There are also a host of components that feel a bit too gimmicky like the fuel tank cover, but does the job of adding a sporty element to the styling.

-Honda Navi Rear Profile
+Honda Navi Side Profile

 The Honda Navi has a slender profile, which means it will accommodate anyone and everyone.
 Its diminutive size also means, vertically challenged folks will find the bike immediately at home.
 What also works are the vibrant colours on the Navi with six options on offer.
 While Honda did show some wacky customization options at the expo, the ones currently on offer are quite subtle and come with interesting decals, interchangeable panels, crash quards, visor and an under body guard, all of which costs an extra 6000 over the asking price of the bike.